prushton2/server-manager/README.md

         maxExtensions: -1 # -1 means infinite extensions allowed
 config:
     maxServers: 1 # max number of servers that can be online at once.

+users:
+  root: # username for logging purposes
+    password: "reallySecurePassword" # No hashing :(
+    canStart: true # can they start servers
+    canExtend: true # can they extend servers
+    canView: true # can they view servers
 ```

 # Docker Compose